 I once thought heavy squats and the leg press were the keys to building strength and the best way to work the legs.
 Like most things, my thinking has evolved since my early years of being a personal trainer.
 My understanding of functional training and the desire to seek out a better way to train myself and clients has led me to a much better, safer, and practical exercise programing to not only build strength but get even greater results.
 When it comes to training the legs, the Rear Foot Elevated Split Squat is at the top of the list in my book.

-The Rear Foot Elevated Split Squat (RFESS) is a tremendous exercise for building up strength in both the anterior and posterior muscles of your legs.
+The Rear Foot Elevated split squat (RFESS) often referred to as a Bulgarian split squat, is a tremendous exercise for building up strength in both the anterior and posterior muscles of your legs.
 The exercise translates nicely to athletes in sports due to the single leg component which requires stability and strength from the lead leg (the rear foot is used only for stability while the purpose is to drive through the lead leg on this exercise).
 Plus the exercise is much safer on your low back compared to back squats which makes this a more attractive option for your clients.

-The entire body is worked to help keep stability.
-The primary muscles are the quadriceps with the gluteus maximus, soleus and adductor magnus working to assist.
+The entire body is challenged to maintain stability.
+The primary muscles are the quadriceps with the gluteus maximus, soleus, and adductor magnus working to assist.
 The stabilizers in this exercise involves the hamstring, gastrocnemius, gluteus medius and gluteus minimus.